 The example of the assigned WSIs is: Himawari-9 0-21009-0-174.

 This approach ensures a very simple mapping between CCT-C5 and the WSI.
 It does not, however, address the embedding of implicit metadata such as the use of the decile value to describe the type of orbit within the CCT-C5 value assignment.
-There is scope to use the Issue Number in order to make this information explicit10.7.1.1 Recording WSIs in WMO OSCAR/Space
+There is scope to use the Issue Number in order to make this information explicit.

+10.7.1.1 Recording WSIs in WMO OSCAR/Space

 The WMO Observing System Capability Analysis and Review tool for space-based capabilities (OSCAR/Space) is a publicly available, online resource established and maintained by the WMO Space Programme Office (WMO SP) in the context of the WMO Integrated Global Observing System (WIGOS).
 OSCAR/Space It contains information on more than 900 satellites and 1100 instruments.

 WSIs shall be recorded in OSCAR/Space portal within the details recorded for each satellite, see for example https://space.oscar.wmo.int/satellites/view/metop_c.
 WMO Space Programme is responsible to update and maintain the WSI records in OSCAR/Space.

 SECTION: BC-Back cover

 11. The Global Basic Observing Network